gitops-jml/gitops-with-rhacm/README.md

 Pre-req to play with this workshop
 ----------------------------------
+You need two clusters: one as the hub cluster which will hosts RHACM, the other as a managed cluster to deploy the applications
 - fork and clone the current repository on your laptop
+- install RHACM on the Hub Cluster : RHACM is available as an operator in the OperatorHub ; to complete the install, create a multiclusterhub instance
+- import the managed cluster intot the Hub Cluster
 - on the Hub Cluster, create a namespace to hold the channels definitions\
 `oc new-project rhacm-channels`
 - on the Hub Cluster, create a secret to access to the git repository\